illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 ## Objectives

-* Unit tests
-* Optional Integrate Min.io for image/css/ and other static assests
-* Integrate database encryption at rest
-* Integrate static code analysis tool and generate a report
-* Integrate a Unit test framework and create at least 5 unit tests
-* Include an `about` page that details how your applciation works and all of the knowledge gained
-* Dashboards - Integration with Prometheus hardware metrics
-  * Software logs?
+* Deploy and explain user applciation testing
+* Deploy and explain uses of Bug tracking and creation of GitHub issues
+* Deploy final CSS revisions - mathcing original site plan
+* Deploy and detail two working application features

 ## Outcomes

-At the conclusion of this sprint project you will have built upon the work in Sprint-04 and have added an additional cloud-based production environment.
-Your team will have deployed a working prototype of your site on two different platforms.
-You will begin to explore functionality and usability issues.
+At the conclusion of this sprint project and the class you will have built upon the work in Sprint-04 and have added an additional cloud-based production environment.
+Your team will have deployed a working prototype.
+You will be able to explain the evolution and the obstacles you overcame.
 Your team will be able to deploy a working project in an automated fashion for demonstration.
 Your goal is to show a working prototype of the project at the end of sprint-05.

 ### Requirements